neondatabase/website/content/docs/guides/read-replica-prisma.md

 A key benefit of read replicas is that you can distribute read requests to one or more read replicas, enabling you to achieve higher throughput for both read-write and read-only workloads.

-In this guide, we'll show you how you can leverage Neon read replicas to efficiently scale your Prisma applications.
+In this guide, we'll show you how you can leverage Neon read replicas to efficiently scale your Prisma applications using [@prisma/extension-read-replicas](https://github.com/prisma/extension-read-replicas), which adds read replica support to Prisma Client.

 ## Prerequisites